 Gill Sans on the British Railways trains.

-As you might suspect when you are creating a retrospective railway signage using Gill Sans, why would the British Railways (BR) signage looks so different from the one you’ve made, so much more elegant.
+As you might suspect when you are creating a retrospective railway signage using Gill Sans, why would the British Railways (BR) signage looks so different from the one you’ve made, so much more elegant and accurate.
 The typeface on it feels like Gill Sans, also doesn’t look identical to the Gill Sans you’ve used.
+But when you pick Rail Alphabet, on the other hand (I’m not going to make any comment about that Rail Alphabet 2 here in case I go on for days nights), they seem pretty much the same as the signs designed by NSE in the 80s & 90s.

 As I tried to dig out more about this special version of Gill Sans, it becomes clearer it quite likely originates from the large-print wood letterpress.